A few Conceivably Asked Questions about me:

 It’s a chipper, used to convert large blocks of chocolate into chips, or more accurately, chunks.
 It’s also handy for getting my point across when my wit is insufficiently biting.
 Ha!
 I kid!
 Maybe.

-Most highbrow cooking stores will carry them, or you can also patronize Scharffen Berger.
+Most highbrow cooking stores will carry them, or you can go to Amazon.

 7. Who are your influences?

-First and fundamentally, my mom and my grandmother, both of whom are amazing cooks.
-Grandma is every bit the old-school abuela, who stuffs you to the gills with incredible food to show you how loved you are, and who has, as far as I know, never cracked open a cookbook.
-Her gnocchi is, without any shred of doubt, the best in the history of the world.
+First and fundamentally, my mom and my late maternal grandmother, both of them amazing cooks.
+Grandma was every bit the old-school abuela, who stuffed you to the gills with incredible food to show you how loved you are, and who, as far as I know, never cracked open a cookbook.
+Her gnocchi was, without any shred of doubt, the best in the history of the world.
 No, your grandmother’s are not as good.